Intermittent fasting. Does the hype reflect reality?

 Week 3.
 Fast two days a week for 18 hours.

 Week 4.
 Fast three days a week for 18 hours.

 While doing this during your first month, try to get a sense of how your body is feeling.

 Notice your mood and how your focus on work and life in general.
 Make notes if it helps.

 Intermittent fasting is integral to your health and longevity

 There are simply too many benefits for it not to be.

 If you live in a seasonal climate it should be easier to fast during the spring and summer time as the body doesn’t crave food as much during the winter months.

-If you care about maximising your health for as long as possible then it should be part of yours too.
+If you care about maximising your health for as long as possible and want to feel (and look) better then intermittent fasting should be a part of your life too.